 Almost two miles long, running parallel to the Pacific Coast Highway (here is a Self-Guided Audio Driving Tour for the highway), it’s a spectacular expanse of golden sand with all the usual facilities – restaurants, bars, lounge chairs and colorful umbrellas.

-It is usually full of beautiful tanned bodies, kids playing volleyball, tourists snapping photos hoping to spot a celebrity.
+It is usually full of beautifully tanned bodies, kids playing volleyball, and tourists snapping photos hoping to spot a celebrity.

 There are lifeguards to keep the kids safe, happy surfers riding the waves, and fishermen hoping to catch their dinner.

-In the winter, you can spot the seals and dolphins from the ridge above the beach.
+In the winter, you can spot seals and dolphins from the ridge above the beach.

 8. Malibu Pier